mlabs-haskell/doc-drive-cardano-components/docs/examples/payToScript.md

 ```

-Also signing and submitting works the same way as in simpleTx.
+Also signing and submitting works the same way as in [simple transaction](./simpleTx).

 ```bash
 cardano-cli transaction sign \